youtube/cobalt/cobalt/site/docs/reference/starboard/modules/event.md

     triggered by the application have tickets passed in via SbWindowBlurOnScreenKeyboard.
 System-triggered events have ticket value
     kSbEventOnScreenKeyboardInvalidTicket.
+*   `kSbEventTypeOnScreenKeyboardSuggestionsUpdated`

+    The platform has updated the on screen keyboard suggestions.
+This event is triggered by the system or by the application's OnScreenKeyboard update suggestions method.
+The event has int data representing a ticket.
+The ticket is used by the application to mark individual calls to the update suggestions method as successfully completed.
+Events triggered by the application have tickets passed in via
+    SbWindowUpdateOnScreenKeyboardSuggestions.
+System-triggered events have
+    ticket value kSbEventOnScreenKeyboardInvalidTicket.
 *   `kSbEventTypeAccessibilityCaptionSettingsChanged`

     One or more of the fields returned by SbAccessibilityGetCaptionSettings has